nasadov/carbon-aware-orchestrator/README.md

 4. **Earliest timeslot respected**: pods from `timeslot_X.yaml` can only start at or after X.
 5. **No carbon signals**: ignores carbon intensity and embodied emissions; returns 0.0 emissions in placements.

+Performance-aligned implementation notes (kube-inspired):

+- Node sampling during scoring with bounds similar to `percentageOfNodesToScore` and `minNodesToScore`.
+- Early stop after a small number of feasible candidates (akin to `numFeasibleNodesToFind`).
+- LeastAllocated-style scoring from the NodeResourcesFit plugin; select best without sorting entire lists.

 Run precompute (offline, capacity-safe):

 ```bash